Skip to content

 Customer generation service rates updates

-Customers would be able to build systems big enough to meet their own energy needs.
+Customers are now able to build systems to self-supply a bigger portion of their own energy needs.
 If they generate more than they use, they can send up to 100 kW per phase back to the grid and earn 10 cents per kWh.

-This would be a new service that would allow a host customer to operate a community generating facility that multiple subscribers could benefit from in the form of bill credits.
+This is a new service that will allow a community generator customer to operate a community generating facility that multiple benefitting customers could benefit from in the form of bill credits.

 Self-generation (net metering) service rate updates